Davitiani/tinadavitiani.com/index.md

 *****

 ## Things I HATE
-- Chuaahahas
+- Chuaahahas😰
-- Short people😇 (no offense😅) jk.
+- People who say "Time to get a watch" when I ask for the time .
-- English
+- English😑
 - Color blue